swoosh1337/StraySync/database/README.md

 # Database Directory

-This directory contains all database-related files and scripts for the Stray Cat Finder application.
+This directory contains all database-related files and scripts for the stray animal Finder application.

 ## Directory Structure